Tech Made Simple

 2. Enable AirDrop

-In the same Control Center box you checked to make Bluetooth and WiFi are turned on, long-press anywhere in the communication widget until a screen with more options comes up.
+In the same Control Center area where you checked that Bluetooth and WiFi are turned on, long-press anywhere in the communication widget until a screen with more options appears.

 Tap the button to turn on AirDrop and you'll see three options: